January 13, 2021

 I’ve had the pleasure of traveling to France many times for work, and it remains one of my favorite destinations.
 I lived in Italy for several years, so it always seems like home to me—France is exciting and exotic by comparison!
-Here I am, left to right, top to bottom: meeting the Berards of Cooking Passport to Provence during a 2005 trip; in Rocamadour in 2005 during a trade show; doing a food and garden familiarization tour in Provence in 2006; enjoying a stopover in Paris after traveling to Provence to oversee the filming of a cooking segment for an Australian cooking program at one of our cooking vacation destinations.
+Here I am, left to right, top to bottom: meeting the Berards of Cooking Passport to Provence during a 2005 trip; in Rocamadour in 2005 during a trade show; doing a food and garden familiarization tour in Provence in 2006 (in which I got to lunch at what would later become Brad Pitt & Angelina Jolie’s Chateau!); enjoying a stopover in Paris after traveling to Provence to oversee the filming of a cooking segment for an Australian cooking program at one of our cooking vacation destinations.

 Do you travel for work?
 Do you enjoy it?
-What are some of your favorite travel memories, either for work or for pleasure?
+What were your favorite meals?
+And what are some of your favorite travel memories, either for work or for pleasure?
 Let us know in the comments or on social media!